 How can you stop the use of your personal data for direct marketing

 We won't send you marketing messages if you tell us not to.

 - You can click onto the "unsubscribe" link in any communication that we send to you by email which will automatically unsubscribe you from that type of communication.
 Each "unsubscribe" link only relates to that specific type of communication.
 Please also note that you may continue to receive Service communications in relation to the product and services we have sold to you

 - Alternatively, you can unsubscribe by submitting your request here .
 Please note that it may take up to 28 days to process your request.

 - In relation to our App(s), you can manage your preferences in the App(s).
 For Mobile Apps, your consent for marketing notifications is collected individually for each device that you use to access our application from.
 So if you access the App from multiple devices, you will have to independently manage your preferences for each device which is by default switched off

 - Changing your preferences through the Mobile App(s) will not change your marketing preferences for other channels of marketing like SMS, Email etc. To manage those preferences, you can use the ‘Unsubscribe’ link from that type of communication You can also find further information within our Direct Marketing Charter .

-All companies within the Dixons Carphone Group use technical and organisational security measures to protect the personal information supplied by you against loss, destruction, and any unauthorised access by third parties.
+All companies within the Currys Group use technical and organisational security measures to protect the personal information supplied by you against loss, destruction, and any unauthorised access by third parties.